-Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Consolidated Entity and the revenue can be reliably measured.
-The following specific criteria must also be met before revenue is recognised.
+Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Consolidated Entity and the revenue can be reliably measured and the specific criteria that must also be met for specific revenue types before revenue is recognised as outlined below.
 Where amounts do not meet the recognition criteria, they are deferred and recognised in the period in which the recognition criteria are met.